Izaaq/Izaaq/README.md

 - Hi, I’m Izaaq!
-- Final year BSc Computer Science student at King's College London
+- Technical Artist at PlayStation Studios Malaysia
-- Drummer in a band, Advents.
-We're on [Spotify](https://open.spotify.com/artist/2rWhtTCIJfxgWd4oClRj6U?si=KetpuzOgRbaABve1GeiCyg) and [Apple Music](https://music.apple.com/us/artist/advents/1440045685)!
+- A passionate drummer, been at it since 2010!
 - Average food enthusiast.
 - [LinkedIn](linkedin.com/in/izaaq-ahmad-izham)